Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Introduction

 \subsection{Theoretical Contributions}

-First, we develop a simple stochastic geometry framework to represent the locations of satellites following a Walker constellation.
-Facilitated by independent shifts of orbit longitudes and satellite phases, the proposed framework features a non-isotropic network architecture whose geometry is determined by network parameters including the orbit inclination $\phi$, the number of orbits $N_o$, the number of satellites per orbit $N_s$, and the user latitude $l_u$.
-The model features periodically-distributed orbits all having the same inclination.
+First, we develop a stochastic geometry framework to represent the locations of satellites in a Walker constellation.
+The proposed framework features a non-isotropic network architecture whose geometry is determined by network parameters including the orbit inclination $\phi$, the number of orbits $N_o$, the number of satellites per orbit $N_s$, and the user latitude $l_u$.

-Using this framework, we derive essential statistical metrics crucial to the performance of the satellite network.
-First, we show that the proposed model is rotation and time invariant.
-In addition, we identify the condition under which the network performance of the typical user at a given latitude corresponds to the empirically obtained network performance of any user at the same latitude over a very long time.
-Then, by assuming that the typical user is associated with its nearest satellite, we derive the distribution of the distance from the typical user to the nearest satellite as a function of \(\phi\), \(N_o\), \(N_s\), and $l_u.$ In contrasts to existing models, the proposed model exhibits a maximal association distance, which allude to network performance lower bound.
-Assuming a simple antenna gain from satellites, we derive formulas for the total interference power and its expectation, respectively.
-These metrics are crucial for understanding the amount of interference a typical user at any latitude experiences and can be used to develop interference mitigation techniques.
-Finally, we compute the coverage probability, namely the signal to interference-plus-noise ratio distribution for the typical user at a given latitude.
+Using this framework, we derive essential statistical metrics crucial to the performance of the satellite communications.
+First, we show that the proposed model has a distribution which is invariant with time.
+Then, we identify the exact analytic condition under which the proposed model is periodic or ergodic.
+The ergodicity means that the expectation of a snap shots of network performance experienced by the typical user at a given latitude \emph{is equal to} the empirical average of network performance of any user at the same latitude over a very long time.
+Then, assuming the typical user associates with its nearest satellite, we derive the distribution of the distance from the typical user to its serving satellite as a function of orbit inclination, the number of orbits, the number of satellites, and the user latitude, namely $\phi$, \(N_o\), \(N_s\), and $l_u$, respectively.
+Moreover, in contrasts to existing stochastic geometry models, the proposed model inherently exhibits an upper-bounded association distance, which, under appropriate conditions, lead to a lower bound on the rates of communications from satellites to users on Earth.
+Assuming a simple antenna gain model for satellites, we derive formulas for the Laplace transform of the total interference power and its expectation, respectively.
+They are crucial for understanding the amount of interference seen by a typical user at any latitude and therefore can be used to design interference mitigation techniques.
+Finally, we evaluate the coverage probability, namely the signal to interference-plus-noise ratio (SINR) distribution of the link from the association satellite to the typical user at a given latitude.